amorychambers/teahouse-project/README.md

 ### Header and Navigation

 - The navigation bar is featured on every page to allow consistent navigation around the site
-- All pages are linked with the currently active page highlighted with a dark font colour
+- All pages are linked with the currently active page highlighted in a darker font colour
 - On larger screen sizes, the header responsively adds a stylistic page title to the header.
 On smaller screen sizes this is not displayed to create a cleaner look without clutter
 - On smaller screen sizes, the responsive navigation bar collapses into an easy-to-use hamburger menu